Abdu1Hak/WRO-2025/v-photos/README.md

-This is the vehicle photos
+This folder contains **6 pictures** of the Car: The Front, back, Left side, right side, top, and bottom